TehFlaminTaco/Underworld/README.md

 - ✅ **Profile System** - Multiple configurations with isolated save directories
 - ✅ **WAD Metadata** - Displays map counts and mod information
 - ✅ **Search Filters** - Quickly find mods in large collection

+### Theme Support

+Underworld ships with a collection of curated UI themes defined as `.uw-theme.json` files under `Underworld/themes`.
+Use `View → Manage Theme…` to preview every theme, open the themes folder, or refresh the list if you drop in new files.
+Selecting a theme instantly applies it (no extra confirmation needed), and your preference is remembered between sessions.

 ### System Requirements